10 Airport Survival Tips for Parents Flying with Babies or Toddlers

 Flying to a new airport or unfamiliar with your own?
 It can be helpful to look at a terminal map to familiarize yourself with the layout and nearby amenities.
 See if your terminal has a nursing room or play area for kids (try checking Reddit or travel influencers’ pages for “secret” places to play!).
 And it’s never a bad idea to locate the nearest restrooms for potty emergencies!

-Formula, breast milk, other liquid baby and toddler food… whatever you need to keep Baby’s belly happy, make sure you have easy access to it!
+Formula, breast milk, other baby and toddler food… whatever you need to keep Baby’s belly happy, make sure you have easy access to it!
 And guess what?
 You can forgo that 3.4-ounce-liquid-in-a-quart-sized-bag rule—babies and toddlers get a free pass!
 Just be sure to store their food in clear containers and let TSA know you’re carrying it to make screening smoother for everyone.

 4. Pack Changing Pads and Plastic Bags for Diaper Changes

-5. Bring More Snacks than You Think You Need
+5. Bring More Snacks Than You Think You Need

 Mom preparing Baby for leaving the house by dressing him in layers and buckling him into his car seat.

-6. Dress in Layers to Prepare for Fluctuating Temperatures
+6. Dress in Layers for Changing Temperatures

 Sometimes airports can be frigid, while other times they can be stuffy.
 Same with planes.
 And running around with a kid or two can turn into a sweaty situation for you both.
 Dress everyone in comfortable clothes with light layers that can be easily removed and stashed in a carry-on.
 A light blanket is also a good idea to bring for naps if the plane is cold.

-7. Babywear Through Security
+7. Use Babywearing Gear Through Security

 It’s stressful enough going through security without a tot on your hip.
 Babywearing can help keep your baby or toddler secure while you follow those sometimes confusing (and often impatient) TSA orders.
 Most airports let you babywear through metal detectors, as long as the carrier doesn’t have metal in it.

-Bonus: Babywearing at the airport is especially helpful if you decide to check your stroller or car seat before you get to your gate (which you can usually do for free!).
+Babywearing at the airport is especially helpful if you decide to check your stroller or car seat before you get to your gate (which you can usually do for free!).

 See our guide on babywearing to find the best carrier for you and Baby!

-Toddlers are energizer bunnies, so to get that coveted airplane nap, try to burn their energy off while they have the space to roam free.
+Toddlers are energizer bunnies, so to get that coveted in-flight nap, try to burn their energy off while they have the space to roam free.
 Walk around the food court, ride the people movers back and forth, or check out the play area if your terminal has one.

 For babies, get Tummy Time in while you sit in the lounge.
 You can lay down an old blanket and toys to recreate floor time at home.
 If you’re lucky, they’ll be ready for a snooze once you get on the plane!